-A dream everybody around him used to thought foolish of him to nourish
+A dream everybody around him used to think as foolish of him to nourish

-Little did they knew, not only did the man fulfill his dream, but he’s living now things beyond his initial ambitions…
+Little did they know, not only did the man fulfill his dream, but he’s living now things beyond his initial ambitions…

 Can You Imagine how that feels?
 Maybe you can if you too walk up to what you aspire.